meghc27/mandala_art/README.md

 # Mandala Art

 This repository uses Python turtle to generate beautiful and intricate Mandalas.
-Some examples can be seen in Images/
+Some examples can be seen in Images/.
+To generate your own mandalas please clone this repository to your working directory.
+To import use:

+       from mandala_art import mandala

 There are three ways to do it: